walkercraig/walkercraig/_posts/2021/2021-05-25-lori-lightfoot-jumps-the-shark.md

 ---
 layout: post
 tag: [ Read ]
-title: A Day on the de Sable Riverwalk
+title: Lori Lightfoot Jumps the Shark
 ---

 Last Tuesday, after it was reported by several members of local media that Mayor Lori Lightfoot would only be granting 1-on-1 interviews to black or brown journalists, Craig didn't count himself among the surprised.